The Compassion Deficit: A Student’s Perspective

 My friend sent me an article recently.
 It is actually quite an interesting read.
 Here’s the TL;DR version: it is about how there is a seemingly large drop off of empathy and compassion in medical students in the first flush of third year.
 It doesn’t really offer much in the way of a solution, instead tailing off towards the end by just suggesting most people would rather a doctor take care of them than an iPhone.
 The point I wished to address is what I am now calling Clinical Science Fatigue or CSF.
 (What?
 That abbreviation is already taken?
 Not on my watch, sir.)

-CSF (yes, I’m still going to use it) begins after Basic Sciences.
+CSF (yes, I’m still going to use it) begins after Preclinical Sciences.
 Whereas Basics Sciences is about books and classes, Clinical Sciences is about patient care and guidelines.
 Your main teachers now are your residents and attendings.
 And yes, while they may be teaching you in an academic manner (one-to-one, small groups, lectures, didactic sessions, etc.), they are also teaching you nonverbally.
 No, that does not involve pointing at graphs.
 Whether you realize it or not, you are learning to emulate these people on some level.
 We as students watch how they walk, how they talk, how they comport themselves with patients, which attitudes are acceptable and which are not.
 In short, we are learning the rhythms and dynamics of the place.
 Certain statements become acceptable and certain jokes become acceptable, pending the context.
 This seems so inappropriate at times that your pre-medical school self would be shocked at your callousness.

 However, there is an added component.
 It is a stressful job and a person’s health is a heavy burden to bear.
 Every once in a while, the need to decompress builds up and venting becomes the only alternative to exploding.
 No matter how much you think you might understand what a resident is experiencing, the one thing we cannot fully appreciate now is the gravity of that responsibility.
 Above all, although it’s not necessarily the only way, I believe that such venting every now and again should not get in the way of patient care.
 You get rid of your frustrations so you can think more clearly to help the patient.